Strategy execution: Timing matters

 Different scenarios where timing is crucial:

-need funding to turn them around.
+- Loss making businesses need funding to turn them around.
 Determine the time is needed to stop the bleeding on a monthly base and have a good understanding on the funding you may get from existing cash, bank debts or other stakeholders.
 You measures in e.g. top-line growth, cost cutting or bank negotiations or capital increases may set your priorities.
 Everything else is less important as this can become a tipping point like zero or one.

-of your business and the readiness of your portfolio.
+- Growth cases require products or services ready to sell, a marketing execution which hits the ground and a sales team that is ready to close deals.
+You are in January and your boss has approved investments into marketing and sales which need to pay out before year end.
+You need four campaigns to generate leads and five more sales reps to qualify the leads and close opportunities.
+If your hiring time is three to six month, you need to put your job posting out there before you even start developing your marketing campaigns or sales playbook because you have a team ready to execute in July at best and your ROI within one year is now solely depending on the sales cycles of your business and the readiness of your portfolio.
 If the portfolio isn't ready yet, get this done second and prepare trainings for the existing and new teams, right after you look into the marketing execution and how to accelerate the lead generation e.g. by an agency to have a pipeline when your sales team is ready for execution.
 Automate your proposal and order taking processes as a next step that your sales execution is not suffering from administrative overload.

 - External events determine your timeline, e.g. the key fair or a legislation topic such as GDPR compliance.
 In this case you need to consider what you need by when to be ready to address the challenge and in case you can't make it, think about a plan how you can avoid a negative impact for the business.